deliveroo/deliveroo.engineering/_posts/2019-12-20-CloudFormation-To-Terraform.md

 For those starting with either Terraform or CloudFormation this guide is a good way to understand the differences between the two.
 I found myself a little bit stuck because I needed to find/create code (in this case) that would help me in Benchmarking our compliance status in AWS.
-I found a solution in CloudFormation, so I wandered if there was some sort of translator tool (there wasn'), and if not, how and where would I start translating this code?
+I found a solution in CloudFormation, so I wondered if there was some sort of translator tool (there wasn't), and if not, how and where would I start translating this code?
 Would it be worth me building it from scratch in Terraform?

-# How to convert CloudFormation to Terraform: CIS Foundations Quickstart
+# How to convert CloudFormation (CF) to Terraform (TF): CIS Foundations Quickstart

 #### First lets state the differences and how each syntax is built: